Help us make a difference

 Note: Use caution when using study results from different countries to gauge the safety of live liver donation.

-It is noteworthy that the large Asian centers (Japan, China and Korea) with the lowest recipient morbidity and best survival also had the smallest incidence of severe donor complications.
+It is noteworthy that the large Asian centers (Japan, China and Korea) with the lowest recipient morbidity (complication rate) and best survival also had the smallest incidence of severe donor complications.
 This could be explained by demographic factors: e.g. small and non-obese recipients, better donor–recipient compatibility in the more homogeneous populations, or a different spectrum of liver diseases.
 A simpler possible explanation could be the experience and skill acquired by hepatobiliary surgeons in treating the liver diseases that are a dominant health concern in that part of the world.
 (141)

 Living liver transplants were originally from adult to child, requiring the use of the smaller left lobe.
 Adult-to-adult living liver transplants require the removal of the larger right lobe.
 The risk to the living donor is much higher with a right lobe donation.
 (126, 140) The information reported on this site is in regards to adult-to-adult living liver donation.